WebexCC-SA/LAB-2308/docs/task6.md

 !!! abstract "Info"
 	This task demonstrates the automatic case creation capability using the new Webex Contact Center (WXCC) Salesforce Connector, leveraging custom CAD variables from Webex Contact Center.
+    In this section we will pass the Call Session ID in the case on salesforce if this needs to be gathered for troubleshooting purposes.

 !!! info "Task Objectives"
 	- Enable auto case creation via the Salesforce Call Center configuration file.